format_list_bulleted Topic Overview

 Purpose and Use of Org Codes

-Organizational (org) codes are a way of defining Stanford's multilevel organizational structure.
+Organization (org) codes are a way of defining Stanford's multilevel organizational structure.
 This page provides an overview of the purpose and use of org codes.
+To learn about the tool used to view and manage updates to the hierarchy, view Learn About: Organization Code Hierarchy Tool.

 The university is made up of a hierarchy of many organizations all working together in fulfillment of the university’s mission of research, education, and service.

-The university’s financial account structure identifies each organization by a four-character alphabetical org code.
-The basic function of the Stanford University Org Code Hierarchy is to define parent-child organizational relationships and group information, such as employees and financial data.
+The university’s financial account structure identifies each organization by a four-character alphabetical organization code (org code).
+The basic function of the Stanford University org code hierarchy is to define parent-child organizational relationships and group information, such as employees and financial data.

 Org codes are used to: